 From 1991-2011 the Laboratory Animal Unit collected information on nearly 4,000 audiovisual aids that may be used as alternatives to animals in teaching and training, including dissection alternatives, at all levels from junior school to University.
 This information was used to create an English-language database called NORINA (A Norwegian Inventory of Audiovisuals), which is available free of charge on this website.
 An additional database (TextBase) contains information on over 1,400 textbooks of relevance to Laboratory Animal Science.
 The work of updating NORINA and TextBase was taken over by Norecopa in 2012.

-The Laboratory Animal Unit is accredited by AAALAC International
+The Laboratory Animal Unit / Section for Experimental Biomedicine has been accredited by AAALAC International

-(Association for the Assessment and Accreditation of Laboratory Animal Care).
+(Association for the Assessment and Accreditation of Laboratory Animal Care) since 2002.